Audrey Hepburn: 1968–1993: Semi-retirement and final projects

-After 1967, Hepburn chose to devote more time to her family and acted only occasionally in the following decades.
+After 1967, Hepburn chose to devote more time to her family and acted only occasionally.
 She attempted a comeback playing Maid Marian in the period piece Robin and Marian (1976) with Sean Connery co-starring as Robin Hood, which was moderately successful.
 Roger Ebert praised Hepburn's chemistry with Connery, writing, "Connery and Hepburn seem to have arrived at a tacit understanding between themselves about their characters.
 They glow.
 They really do seem in love.
-And they project as marvelously complex, fond, tender people; the passage of 20 years has given them grace and wisdom."
+And they project as marvellously complex, fond, tender people; the passage of 20 years has given them grace and wisdom."
 Hepburn reunited with director Terence Young in the production of Bloodline (1979), sharing top-billing with Ben Gazzara, James Mason, and Romy Schneider.
 The film, an international intrigue amid the jet-set, was a critical and box-office failure.
 Hepburn's last starring role in a feature film was opposite Gazzara in the comedy They All Laughed (1981), directed by Peter Bogdanovich.
 The film was overshadowed by the murder of one of its stars, Dorothy Stratten, and received only a limited release.
 Six years later, Hepburn co-starred with Robert Wagner in a made-for-television caper film, Love Among Thieves (1987).

-After finishing her last motion picture role—a cameo appearance as an angel in Steven Spielberg's Always (1989)—Hepburn completed only two more entertainment-related projects, both critically acclaimed.
+After finishing her last motion picture role – a cameo appearance as an angel in Steven Spielberg's Always (1989) – Hepburn completed only two more entertainment-related projects, both critically acclaimed.
 Gardens of the World with Audrey Hepburn was a PBS documentary series, which was filmed on location in seven countries in the spring and summer of 1990.
 A one-hour special preceded it in March 1991, and the series itself began its national PBS premiere on 24 January 1993, the day of her funeral services in Tolochenaz.
-For the "Flower Gardens" episode, Hepburn was posthumously awarded the 1993 Emmy Award for Outstanding Individual Achievement – Informational Programming.
+For the "Flower Gardens" episode, Hepburn was posthumously awarded the 1993 Primetime Emmy Award for Outstanding Individual Achievement – Informational Programming.
 The other project was a spoken word album, Audrey Hepburn's Enchanted Tales, which features readings of classic children's stories and was recorded in 1992.
 It earned her a posthumous Grammy Award for Best Spoken Word Album for Children.

-Humanitarian career
+Humanitarian work

 In the 1950s, Hepburn narrated two radio programmes for UNICEF, re-telling children's stories of war.
 In 1989, Hepburn was appointed a Goodwill Ambassador of UNICEF.
 On her appointment, she stated that she was grateful for receiving international aid after enduring the German occupation as a child, and wanted to show her gratitude to the organisation.